What if…

 But then, in the North Atlantic, a submarine crew recovers from the ocean the ice-encased body of the real Captain America, and Cap returns home to find an America in the grips of White Nationalist fascism.

-After the battle, Captain America addresses the watching country, and as the audience, moved by his powerful words, begin to sing “America, the Beautiful,” it is implied that seeds of change have taken root, leading to a new future, a new direction for the country, a time of rebuilding, and a time of rejecting the evils of fascist white Christian nationalism…
+After the battle, Captain America addresses the watching country, and as the audience, moved by his powerful words, begin to sing “America, the Beautiful,” it is implied that seeds of change have taken root, seeds that will grow into a new future and a new direction for the country, blooming into a time of rebuilding, and a time of finally rejecting the evils of fascist white Christian nationalism…

 What a lovely fiction.

-Also of note… the Bucky of the 1950s was named Jack Monroe, and he was later given a chance at redemption when he became the grim and gritty, hair-metal-looking, bad-ass vigilante known as Nomad.
-When the original Bucky that we all know and love, but long believed to be dead, James “Bucky” Buchanan Barnes, finally came back, but was still the brainwashed super-assassin known as The Winter Soldier, he killed Jack Monroe, because fuck that fascist bitch.
+Also of note… the Bucky of the 1950s was named Jack Monroe.
+He was later given a chance at redemption when he became the grim and gritty, hair-metal-looking bad-ass vigilante known as Nomad.
+When the original Bucky we all know and love, but long believed to be dead, James “Bucky” Buchanan Barnes, finally came back, but was still acting as the brainwashed super-assassin known as The Winter Soldier, he killed Jack Monroe, because fuck that fascist bitch.

 Anyway.